Bayesian inverse Navier-Stokes problems: joint flow field reconstruction and parameter learning: Bayesian inversion of the Navier--Stokes problem

 In section \ref{sec:bayesian_inv} we discussed the general Bayesian inversion problem and the MAP estimator, given by \eqref{eq:map_opt_problem}, which can be iteratively solved by using the update rule \eqref{eq:map_update_rule} along with the objective gradients \eqref{eq:map_update_gradient} and the posterior covariance \eqref{eq:map_cov} (or its BFGS-approximation) when the operators $\datacov$, $\priorcov$, $\mathcal{S}$, $\mathcal{G}$, and $\mathcal{Q}$ are precisely defined.
 In order to obtain these operators for the Bayesian inversion of the generalised Navier--Stokes problem, we need to derive the first order optimality conditions of the following \emph{saddle point} problem

 where

-The augmented objective functional, $\mathscr{J}$, incorporates the model-data discrepancy, $\mathscr{U}$, the generalised Navier--Stokes boundary value problem, $\mathscr{M}$, the viscous signed distance field (vSDF) boundary value problem, $\mathscr{D}$, and the priors of the N--S parameters, $\mathscr{R}_{\bm{x}}$.
+The augmented objective functional, $\mathscr{J}$, incorporates the data-model discrepancy, $\mathscr{U}$, the priors of the N--S parameters, $\mathscr{R}_{\bm{x}}$, and two nonlinear equality constraints: i) the generalised Navier--Stokes boundary value problem, $\mathscr{M}$, for $(\bm{u},p)$ (i.e. velocity and pressure), and ii) the viscous Eikonal boundary value problem, $\mathscr{D}$, for the viscous signed distance field (vSDF), $\sdist$.
 The vSDF, $\sdist$, is an auxiliary variable that we use to implicitly define and control the geometry.
-The Lagrange multipliers, $(\bm{v},q,r)$, also known as adjoint variables, are used to enforce the two model constraints: i) $(\bm{v},q)$ enforce the N--S b.v.p. for $(\bm{u},p)$, and ii) $r$ enforces the vSDF b.v.p. for $\sdist$.
+The Lagrange multipliers, $(\bm{v},q,r)$, also known as adjoint variables, are used to enforce the two model constraints: i) $(\bm{v},q)$ enforce the N--S b.v.p. for $(\bm{u},p)$, and ii) $r$ enforces the vSDF b.v.p. for $\sdist$. \REVV{Note that, problem \eqref{eq:inv_prob_aug}-\eqref{eq:obj_func} is the Lagrangian formulation of the MAP estimation problem \eqref{eq:map_opt_problem}, where the nonlinear constraint \mbox{$\bm{u} = \mathcal{Q}\bm{x}$}, which is now encoded in $\mathscr{M}$, is enforced using Lagrange multipliers.
+The additional constraint on the vSDF, which is encoded in $\mathscr{D}$, is because we use $\sdist$ as an auxiliary variable to define the geometry, $\Omega$, which belongs to the N--S unknowns, $\bm{x}$.}

 In this section, we first define $\datacov$ and $\mathcal{S}$, then we use variational calculus to construct $\mathcal{G}$ and $\mathcal{Q}$, and lastly we define $\priorcov$.
 We further devise an algorithm that solves the Bayesian inverse N--S problem, which is presented at the end of this section.